 • Nausea and vomiting

 Addiction to opiates comes from the intense relief they deliver from ongoing pain, as well as how they affect the brain.
 Opiates provide feelings of euphoria and increased comfort, since they target various receptors in the brain that would otherwise send pain throughout the body.
 There are also receptors in the spinal cord and brain that are affected by opiates.
 Many individuals take prescription opiates for back and neck pain.
 In addition to the increased feelings of comfort and relaxation from these drugs, addiction to opiates can have many serious side effects.

 Because these opiate narcotics are extremely effective at triggering the nervous system, any overuse can cause serious issues in the electrical and chemical impulses within the brain.
 For example, since opiates attach to receptors within the brain to inhibit pain stimulation, they can also block respiratory functions.
 If the medulla oblongata located in the brainstem is overstimulated, the normal functions of breathing and the rhythm of the heart and lungs can be compromised.

 We begin with safe and caring detox that may be uncomfortable but shouldn’t be life-threatening.
 The fear of detox comes from the removal of these stimulants, but with our faith in God we can achieve independence from these harmful substances.
-Our detoxification programs are conducted by our medical and specifically-trained detox team to ensure your safety and comfort.
+Our medically assisted treatment programs are conducted by our medical and specifically-trained team to ensure your safety and comfort.

 The next step in treatment after detox is to engage in one-on-one private counseling with one of our specified counselors.
 These counselors will conduct a dual diagnosis screening for any preexisting mental health conditions and devise a set of treatment plans for additional alternative treatments.
 Depending on your personality type and your health, we can determine nutrition plans and methods of exercise to supplement your recovery.